What Is Depreciation For Cars

 Factors Affecting Car Depreciation

 - A number of ownerships: The greater the number of previous ownerships, the greater is the rate of depreciation.
 Thus, it is always advisable to check for previous owners in case you plan to buy a used car.

 - Mileage: A car with higher mileage will lower down the value of your car, and the resale value will be less.
 This is because due to higher mileage, the car can be used more to cover long distances.
 This leads to more wear and tear resulting in higher depreciation.

 - Service and Maintenance: The value of a car will be better if the same is well maintained and service is done timely.
 If maintenance is done properly, the parts remain in good condition for a longer period which increases its life.
 Thus depreciation for cars used in business comes down.

-- Popularity: If a car is popular and is desired by people for a longer period of time, then the resale of the car will be more as compared to those cars with go out of demand in a time period of few years.
+- Popularity: Let’s say a car is popular and is desired by people for a longer period.
+Then the resale of the car will be more as compared to those cars which go out of demand in a few years.

 - Maintenance: If the cars are not maintained regularly, then the cars will tend to depreciate faster.

 - Condition of Car: The car which has been damaged due to accident or any other reason, its value will start to diminish.
 Since the new owner will have to incur charges for fixing it or maybe use it in that condition itself, it reflects the look or feel of an old car that is not in a proper condition.
 Thus, it reduces in value.

-This has been a guide to what is depreciation for cars.
+This article has been a guide to what is depreciation for cars.
 Here we discuss how to calculate car depreciation and its rate along with examples and factors affecting it.
 You may learn more about financing from the following articles –